magcox5/climate_change_2038/README.md

 ![CO2 emissions with population](images/CO2_emission_overtime.png)

- linear regression model based on year and total CO2 emission tons per capita.
+The linear regression model is based on year and total CO2 emission tons per capita.
 The peak you see prior to 2006 is the rapid growth of carbon emissions with no sign of slowing down!
-However, it quickly declining by 14% from the peak in 2005 and end in 2016; The drop you see results from our new alternative technologies.
+However, it quickly decliness by 14% from the peak in 2005 and end in 2016; The drop you see results from our new alternative technologies.
 Main 3 technologies are:
+Natural Gas used by power plants instead of coal
-The power sector are switching gear from coal to gas 3% use of Solar technology
+3% use of Solar technology
 17% use of Wind technology